-In this section I discuss the maximum number of runners allowed in a race and importance of the trap draw when predicting races around the world.
-Also mentioned are the trap colours used in the GP v2.0 Software Program.
+In this section, I discuss the maximum number of runners allowed in a race and importance of the trap draw when predicting races around the world.
+Also mentioned are the greyhound racing colours used in the GP v2.0 Software Program.

 Greyhound Predictor v2.0 allows you to simulate races that include vacant traps!

 This feature lets you take out the non runners and create your own greyhound trial sessions - grade T = trial, T2 = 2 dog trial etc, solo trial = 'solo'.
 American Raceform = (st).
 Australian form 'pt' = private trial or 'qt' = qualifying trial.
 All combinations of a maximum 8 dogs are available.

 In the UK and Ireland races are limited to six dogs, with the exception being Towcester who reintroduced eight dog racing.
 Shawfield in Scotland still hold regular five dog races!
 In America and Australia the maximum number is eight, although in the past both nine and ten dog races were held.

 In English graded racing the 'trap draw' is allocated by the racing manager.
 All inside runners will be issued with a 'rails tag' and will be seeded rails.
 An (R) written after a greyhound's name always indicates a railer.
 The first railer drawn out always occupies the first available inside trap position.

 All middle trackers have the letter (M) after their name and will be given a 'middle tag' and seeded middle.
 Due to a change in the draw precedure, the first middle seed drawn out now occupies the first available position placed next to the nearest inside runner.